Select a language:

 An Award of Excellence certificate will be issued to those food establishments that meet all of the following criteria:

-• Did not receive a Major Critical Risk Factor violation on any routine inspection for the previous year;
+• Did not receive a Major Critical Risk Factor violation.

-• Did not receive more than (5) Good Retail Practice violations on any routine inspection for the previous year;
+• No more than five (5) total minor and good retail practice violations on any routine inspection

 • Had at least one (1) individual who has passed an approved food safety exam for the previous calendar year, please see the approved Food Safety Manager informational bulletin;